Why build and use an Internal Developer Platform (IDP)? #

-TLDR; IDPs increase the ownership level in the application development team.
-They have a measurable impact on the productivity of the Ops team and its core KPIs such as mean time to repair (MTTR) and Change Failure Rate.
-For application developers, IDPs drive deployment frequency and reduce lead time among other factors.
+TLDR; IDPs enforce standardization by design, increase developer productivity and improve developer experience.
+IDPs have a measurable impact on the productivity of the engineering organization and its core DevOps metrics, such as mean time to recovery (MTTR) and Change Failure Rate.
+For application developers, IDPs drive deployment frequency and reduce lead time, among other factors.

 What other publications are available? #